blender/blender/doc/python_api/rst/info_quickstart.rst

 Operator Poll()
 ^^^^^^^^^^^^^^^

-Many operators have a "poll" function which may check that the mouse is a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
+Many operators have a "poll" function which may check that the mouse is in a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
 When an operator's poll function fails within python, an exception is raised.

 For example, calling bpy.ops.view3d.render_border() from the console raises the following error: